 Benefits of using a desktop email client over webmail services

-However, there are times when it makes more sense to use a desktop client rather than a webmail service, and in this article, we are going to look at why this should be done.
+However, there are times when it makes more sense to use a desktop client rather than a webmail service.
+In this article, we will explore why this approach is recommended.
 Now, the reasons to ditch webmail in favor of desktop clients are not for everyone, so let’s begin, shall we?

 - Do you need quality organization tools?